 - Provide updates to end users and managers

 - Running tests on code that you have written

-- Receiving and prioritising work
+- Receiving and prioritizing work

 This is a wide range of duties, which is great as it gives you the experience you need to move into different roles.
-Getting experience in application support will mean you have more experience in these areas, which can help if you want to specialise in one of them.
+Getting experience in application support will mean you have more experience in these areas, which can help if you want to specialize in one of them.

-The Application Support Analyst Career Path Is Quite Open
+The Application Support Analyst Career Path is Quite Open